How LeBron James stacks up against basketball's greats - KESQ

 He had some support on his return to Cleveland, with Kyrie Irving and Kevin Love, but Pippen and Rodman were Hall of Fame talents in their own right.
 Irving and Love have never played as well as they did with James.

 That 2016 victory for the Cavaliers came against the rampant, dynastic Golden State Warriors team who were at one point leading the best-of-seven series 3-1.
-James’ legendary block of a Draymond Green layup in Game 7 was symbolic of his personal drive to secure victory for his team and the city of Cleveland.
+James’ legendary block of an Andre Iguodala layup in Game 7 was symbolic of his personal drive to secure victory for his team and the city of Cleveland.

 James’ move to L.A. and the Lakers may appear to those outside of basketball as just a cynical, title-chasing move to the second most successful NBA franchise of all-time.